c-elliott96/hackernews/README.md

   > For versioning purposes, only removal of a non-optional field or alteration of an existing field will be considered incompatible changes.
 Clients should gracefully handle additional fields they don't expect, and simply ignore them.

+### Completed/Archived

+* [x] Plan main page

+  Should mimic news.ycombinator.com landing page.
+This will inform controller design and model relationships.

+  Btw, [here's](https://vigneshwarar.substack.com/p/hackernews-ranking-algorithm-how) a write-up on the ranking algorithm, which will be needed.

+  What _is_ the HN main page API endpoint, or sorting method?
+It's not immediately clear.
+Let's make up something and move on.
+Since the HN API talks about `/topstories` first, that's what I'm going to do.

+* [X] Bootstrap project

+  Start with the docker-rails-example

+* [X] Retrieve HackerNews data via the API

+  Create `app/services/hacker_news.rb` to handle API requests

+* [X] Add services/HackerNews tests

+  Add `test/services/hacker_news_test.rb` to test service.
+In the future I'd like to swap RSpec for Minitest.

+* [X] Add ruby lint command to `run`

 * [ ] Determine how much data, approximately, the HN site stores

   * [X] Check on how to access Postgresql database

     Run `./run psql` and then e.g. `\c hackernews_development` to access the dev DB. `\d` to see the tables. `select * from items` for all rows from e.g. `items`.

+    To delete all content from a table via psql interface: `TRUNCATE tablename RESTART IDENTITY CASCADE;`.
+This command is the preferred way to delete rows, and restarts auto-incrementing counters.
+The cascade directive says to remove references to the deleted items.

   * [X] Determine how to create tables in Rails